practicaldsc/fa24/syllabus.md

 encouraged to discuss all assignments with others at a conceptual level in office hours and study groups.

+<a name="portfolio"></a>

+{: .green }
+> 🆕 The last homework of the semester is now called the **Portfolio Homework**.
+In the Portfolio Homework, you'll work on an open-ended investigation of a dataset of your choosing from a fixed set of options, using the tools from both halves of the semester.
+Your work will culminate in a public-facing _website_ that you can share with friends, family, and on your resume!
+> We will release more details about the Portfolio Homework in early-mid November to give you at least 3 weeks to work on it, but for now, note that the Portfolio Homework is different than other homework assignments in the following ways:
+> - You **can work with one partner** (but don't have to).
+> - You **cannot use [slip days](#late-policy-slip-days-and-drops)** on the Portfolio Homework (since it's due at the end of the semester and we need time to grade it).
+> - You **cannot drop** the Portfolio Homework – it will be a part of your overall homework grade no matter what.
+Your lowest score among Homeworks 1-11 will be the one that is dropped.
+> - Otherwise, it is worth the same amount as other homeworks.
+> - The Portfolio Homework will **not be autograded at all**; it will be fully manually graded.

 ### Office Hours

 To get help on assignments and concepts, course staff will be hosting several